tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/Before the HOL.md

         ![On the Basics blade, the values above are entered in the boxes.](media/sql-virtual-machine-basics-blade.png "Create virtual machine Basics blade")

-    - Select **OK** to move on to the Size blade.
+    - Select **OK** to move on to the Size blade

-3. On the Choose a size blade, select DS1_v2 Standard.
+3. On the Choose a size blade, select DS1_v2 Standard

     ![On the Choose a size blade, DS1_v2 Standard is selected and highlighted.](media/sql-virtual-machine-choose-a-size-blade.png "Choose a VM size")

-4. Select **Select** to move on to the Settings blade.
+4. Select **Select** to move on to the Settings blade

 5. On the Settings blade, select **RDP (3389)** and **MS SQL (1433)** from the Select public inbound ports drop down, then select **OK**.

     ![On the Create virtual machine settings blade, RDP (3389) and MS SQL (1433) are selected in the public inbound ports drop down.](media/sql-virtual-machine-settings-inbound-ports.png "Virtual machine settings - Inbound ports")

-6. Select **Create** on the Create blade to provision the virtual machine.
+6. Select **Create** on the Create blade to provision the virtual machine

-7. It may take 10+ minutes for the virtual machine to complete provisioning.
+7. It may take 10+ minutes for the virtual machine to complete provisioning

-8. You can move on to the next task while waiting for the lab VM to provision.
+8. You can move on to the next task while waiting for the lab VM to provision

-## Task 4: Connect to the Lab VM
+### Task 4: Connect to the Lab VM

 In this task, you will create an RDP connection to your Lab virtual machine (VM), and disable Internet Explorer Enhanced Security Configuration.

-1. In the [Azure portal](https://portal.azure.com), select **Resource groups** in the Azure navigation pane, enter your resource group name (hands-on-lab-SUFFIX) into the filter box, and select it from the list.
+1. In the [Azure portal](https://portal.azure.com), select **Resource groups** in the Azure navigation pane, enter your resource group name (hands-on-lab-SUFFIX) into the filter box, and select it from the list

     ![Resource groups is selected in the Azure navigation pane, "hands" is entered into the filter box, and the "hands-on-lab-SUFFIX" resource group is highlighted.](./media/resource-groups.png "Resource groups list")

-2. In the list of resources for your resource group, select the LabVM Virtual Machine.
+2. In the list of resources for your resource group, select the LabVM Virtual Machine

     ![The list of resources in the hands-on-lab-SUFFIX resource group are displayed, and LabVM is highlighted.](./media/resource-group-resources-labvm.png "LabVM in resource group list")

-3. On your Lab VM blade, select Connect from the top menu.
+3. On your Lab VM blade, select Connect from the top menu

     ![The LabVM blade is displayed, with the Connect button highlighted in the top menu.](./media/connect-labvm.png "Connect to LabVM")

-4. Select **Download RDP file**, then open the downloaded RDP file.
+4. Select **Download RDP file**, then open the downloaded RDP file

     ![The Connect to virtual machine blade is displayed, and the Download RDP file button is highlighted.](./media/connect-to-virtual-machine.png "Connect to virtual machine")

-5. Select **Connect** on the Remote Desktop Connection dialog.
+5. Select **Connect** on the Remote Desktop Connection dialog

     ![In the Remote Desktop Connection Dialog Box, the Connect button is highlighted.](./media/remote-desktop-connection.png "Remote Desktop Connection dialog")